alexbrombal/selenium-sauce/README.md

 ## About

 This Node.js utility is a wrapper API around a set of technologies that run Selenium tests on SauceLabs.
-In addition, the tests will run locally if SauceLabs info necessary is not provided.
+In addition, the tests will run locally if SauceLabs info is not provided.

 Running Selenium tests on SauceLabs is not incredibly difficult, but there are a lot of moving parts: